Small Carrot Cake Recipe

 Is there pineapple in carrot cake?

-For whatever reason, carrot cake with pineapple is controversial.
+For whatever reason, this carrot cake recipe with pineapple is controversial.
 Personally, pineapple is one of my favorite fruit so of course I’m pro-pineapple.

-Adding pineapple to carrot cake isn’t just about flavor preference; pineapple plays an important role in keeping your carrot cake moist.
+Adding pineapple to carrot cake isn’t just about flavor preference; pineapple plays an important role in keeping your small carrot cake recipe moist.

 No need to buy fresh pineapple!
 Crushed canned pineapple is perfectly acceptable.
 Make sure you drain out the liquid before adding to your batter.